-What personal data we collect and why we collect it
+What personal data I collect and why I collect it

-Use of your Personal Information
+Use of your personal information

-THA collects and uses your personal information to operate the THA Membership program and website, and to deliver the products and services you have requested.
-THA also uses your personally identifiable information to inform you of other products or services available from the website.THA may also contact you via surveys to conduct research about your opinion of the THA Membership Program and related activities or potential new activities that may be offered.
+I collect and uses your personal information to operate the THA Membership program and website, and to deliver the products and services you have requested.
+I also use your personally identifiable information to inform you of other products or services available from the website.
+I may also contact you via emails and surveys to conduct research about your opinion of the THA Membership Program and related activities or potential new activities that may be offered.

-THA does not use or disclose sensitive personal information without your explicit consent.
+I do not use or disclose sensitive personal information without your explicit consent.

-THA will disclose your personal information, without notice, only if required to do so by law or in the good faith belief that such action is necessary to: (a) conform to the edicts of the law or comply with legal process served on THA; (b) protect and defend the rights or property of THA Membership; and, (c) act under exigent circumstances to protect the personal safety of users of THA Membership, or the public.
+I will disclose your personal information, without notice, only if required to do so by law or in the good faith belief that such action is necessary to: (a) conform to the edicts of the law or comply with legal process served on me; (b) protect and defend the rights or property of THA Membership; and, (c) act under exigent circumstances to protect the personal safety of users of THA Membership, or the public.

 THA Membership website use “cookies” to help you personalise your online experience.
 A cookie is a text file that is placed on your hard disk by a webpage server.
 Cookies cannot be used to run programs or deliver viruses to your computer.
 Cookies are uniquely assigned to you, and can only be read by a web server in the domain that issued the cookie to you.